dkucharc/academic/docs/blog/posts/week#2.md

 ---

 # Week #2 - Linear Regression model
-During the lecture the liner regression models will be discussed in the context of machine learning.
+The review of the liner regression models in the context of machine learning and the usage of gradient descent method.

 <!-- more -->